wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-x.md

 ### Drawing lines

 Stopping after projecting coordinates onto the screen won't get us very far: without any lines drawn between them, all you can see is mere dots representing an object.
 While trying to imagine what the object looks like is fun, it's not as much fun as seeing and interacting with the real thing.
-Thus, the rendered screen coordinates should be connected with lines.
+Thus, the rendered screen coordinates should be connected with lines: rasterization.

 \marginfig{cube-vertex-lines.png}{Simply connecting the projected coordinates does not suffice.}{A partially wireframe-rendered cube.}